 In these pieces, I try to share things I learn that might inspire you as much as they inspired me, and tell stories with a personal tone without turning this newsletter into a personal diary.
 This is not a how-to guide, it's an art experiment and a literary exercise.

-Still, I'll continue revisiting my notes and using the dozens of unpublished drafts as a source of inspiration for future stories.
+Many of my journaling notes are for me to keep.
+Yet I'll continue revisiting my notes and using the dozens of unpublished drafts as a source of inspiration for future stories.

 I'd like to THANK YOU for pushing me to keep going in one way or another.

-On top of writing a story and drawing, scanning, and editing a drawing—every Tuesday—I was hesitant to translate every single story to Spanish.
+On top of writing a story and drawing, scanning, and editing a sketch—every Tuesday—I was hesitant to translate every single story to Spanish.
 "If you don't translate [your stories] to Spanish I probably won't read them," a friend said.
 As a native Spanish speaker who's been reading in English for the past ten years, I've used the translation of these posts as a way to practice my Spanish writing skills.

 Some stories even made it into the Getting Simple podcast.
 (I produced an augmented audio version of Stories Are The Answer including clips from Patrick Winston's lectures.)